Barrows - The Most Efficient Way To Load A Barrow

 How to secure your items on the barrow.

 If you've got a lot of kit you may struggle keeping it all on the barrow.
-The best way to keep your gear secure is with a bungee cord!
-Stretch the bungee cord over your kit from side to side of the barrow and this should keep it in place.
+The best way to keep your gear secure is with a barrow strap!
+Stretch the strap over your kit from side to side of the frame and this should keep it in place.
 If you're like me and take as minimal gear as possible, you won't need to do this!